Introduction to Politics

 This course examines the legal system’s role in the regulation of families and intervention in the lives of children.
 Students explore the development of legal and social policy related to child abuse and neglect, parental rights, and the juvenile justice system.
 Students also consider how violence and sexual abuse affect children and their families.
 Class discussions focus on literary and autobiographical works, as well as current issues and events.
 Fall, alternate years.
 Prerequisite: Sophomore status.
 Group: II.

 Constitutional Criminal Procedure

 This course examines criminal procedure, specifically the complex constitutional issues surrounding the Fourth, Fifth, and Sixth Amendments.
 Students will analyze the methods and rules related to police investigation and questioning, arrest, search and seizure, identification,confession and admission, the consequences of police misconduct, as well as the constitutional safeguards/rights of the accused at trial.
+Students enrolling in the 300-level section will be expected to read additional materials, lead class discussions, and complete a substantial research project.
 Prerequisites: SO101, SO252, PS241/341 or by permission

 Media, Crime and Justice